bccp/DeepUQ/README.md

 ![masked_4](/plots/4README/masked4.png)

-The posterior in latent space is bimodal corresponding 4s and 9s which are both compatible with the input data.
+The posterior in latent space is bimodal corresponding to 4s and 9s which are both compatible with the input data.
 We fit it with a mixture of Gaussians and draw samples from them:
 ![posterior_example](/plots/4README/posterior_samples.png)

 We can then visualize these samples by forward modeling them to data space: